O-Schilter/Clipboard-to-SMILES-Converter/README.md

 It automatically detects the format used to represent the molecule in the clipboard and converts it with a click of a button to the desired format.

 It offers a user-friendly interface, featuring a built-in history for easy reference, batch processing capabilities for efficient conversion of multiple images, continuous clipboard monitoring to automatically convert detected molecular structures to SMILES, and most of this without requiring an internet connection.
 Additionally, it can be used to find the molecule on chemical vendors directly.

+No need for compiling the App yourself, direcytly download it under the following [link](https://ibm.box.com/v/clipboard2smiles)

 ![](paper/Clipboard2SMILES.png)

 ## Installation as App

 1. Download the zip file:
- - Visit the provided Box link and download the zip file containing Clipboard-to-SMILES-Converter.
+ - Visit the provided [Box link](https://ibm.box.com/v/clipboard2smiles) and download the zip file containing Clipboard-to-SMILES-Converter.
 2. Unzip the file:
  - Locate the downloaded zip file and double-click on it to unzip its contents.
 3. Execute the app: